 “With an ultra-rare disease like this, you have to be your own advocate,” said Coslov, “especially when you are the only family you know going through this.”

 Families facing rare diseases intuitively know the power of connection.
 When a diagnosis seemed far from reach, the Coslovs suspected that finding other patients like Cameron might bring them some clues.
 Patients with diseases that are rare — affecting fewer than 200,000 people — can turn to social media to learn more about their illness and join a community.
 Yet, for ultra-rare diseases that affect only a handful of people in the world, those resources may not exist, especially when the condition doesn’t yet have a name.

-So the Coslovs created a website, CameronsMystery.com, to share notes about his medical history, the genetic variants he carries, and photos of him through the years.
-A video on the website features Cameron at age eight in a physical therapy session, smiling as he labors to walk across the room unassisted.
+So the Coslovs created a website to share notes about his medical history, the genetic variants he carries, and photos of him through the years.
+A video they shared features Cameron at age eight in a physical therapy session, smiling as he labors to walk across the room unassisted.